The basic functions of the API are available in the Basic Model for non-commercial use.

-Tip for decoding: On this Website (German) you can read about the coding system.
-If you click on a medium there, you will see what the digits of the code stand for in each case.
+Tip for decoding: You can read about the coding system on this website (German).
+If you click on a medium there, you will see what the digits in the code stand for.

 smart-me supports the authorisation framework OAuth 2.0.
 External applications can request access to an account without knowing the credentials.